Soft and chewy triple chocolate chip cookies made with semi-sweet chips, chocolate chunks and cocoa powder. A chocolate

 These triple chocolate chunk cookies are completely irresistible.
 Rich, fudgy and customizable with your favorite chocolate!
 For the base of these cookies, I start with semi-sweet chocolate chips and my favorite dark chocolate chunks.
 I honestly think the chunks make the cookies.

-If you’d like to make a double chocolate cookie, just use one type of chocolate chip and one cocoa powder.
+If you’d like to make a double chocolate chip cookie, just use one type of chocolate chip and one cocoa powder.
 I also love topping them with a little bit of sea salt to really bring out the flavor.

 CREAM.
 Using an electric mixer, cream together the butter and sugars.
 Mix in the eggs and vanilla until smooth.